Skip to main content

 The Practical Side Of Independent Development

-There is also a very practical reason.
+There is also a practical reason for this approach.

-War of Continents is developed independently.
-There is no major publisher or large investment budget behind the project.
-Servers, tools, services, subscriptions, infrastructure, visual assets, and development itself all have real costs.
+Servers, tools, services, infrastructure, visual assets and development all have real costs.

 What Epochs Mean For Players

-Epochs mean that War of Continents will grow gradually.
+For players, Epochs mean that War of Continents will grow gradually.

-It is the first real layer of a world that has now started to live.
+It is the first real layer of a world that has started to live.

 · 3 min read